ARM9/bass/doc/architectures.md

 ```
 `nop` -> constant value `0xEA`.

 `cmp *16,x` -> constant value `0xDD` followed by the two bytes of the first parameter.
-Parameters will always have increasing letters starting at `a` from the left to the right. `=` indicates that we expect `a` to be an 16-Bit value.If not, this line will not match.
+Parameters will always have increasing letters starting at `a` from the left to the right. `=` indicates that we *strong* expect `a` to be an 16-Bit value.
+If not, this line will not match.

 `cmp *08,x` -> constant value `0xDD` followed by that bytes of the first parameter.
 Again we expect a perfect match in terms of the used bit's.

-Since the scanner works top down it is important to know when to demand exact `=` values or `~`, fitting values.
+Since the scanner works top down it is important to know when to demand exact `!`, strong `=` or weak `~` fitting values.
 On this architecture we would never reach the second line

 ```cpp
 cmp *16        ;$cd ~a